chasmack/hummaps/README.md

 In the map list -

 * up and down arrows move through maps in the list
-* mouse click or enter selects a map and opens the map view
 * tab and shift tab circulate through the user interface
+* mouse click or enter to select a map and open the map view

 In the map view -